 This course is designed to introduce students to the structure and function of the hospital system.
 Hospitals have become complex organizations filled with many roles for operation.
 This course will provide an explanation of the history, the roles, and the various departments within the hospital system.

-Clock hours of individual and small group tutoring: provided to student on an as-needed basis
+provided to student on an as-needed basis Pre-Requisite: N/A

-Pre-Requisite: N/A Total Clock Hours: 50 Method of Delivery: Online